rcl-ssl/docs/installations/apache.md

 # Installing TLS/SSL Certificates in Apache Server

-This article assumes that you have experience with Apache and configuring Virtual hosts in Linux or Windows.
+This article assumes that you have experience with Apache and configuring Virtual Hosts in Linux or Windows.

 ## Get the Certificate Files Manually